up/air/README.md

 AIR - Adaptive Image Replacement
 ====

 A tiny tool that can significantly improve the mobile performance of your website by loading optimized images for different screens.
 Works well with the Responsive Web Design approach.

 ##Introduction

-AIR loads different images for different window sizes.
-Not only resized images or modified dimensions!
-You can decide how many alternative images you will offer and breakpoints you will define. **The ingredients**: Javascript, XHR/Ajax, Regular Expressions and noscript elements.
+AIR loads different images for different window sizes - and did not resize images or load them with server-side modified dimensions.
+You can decide how many alternative images you will offer and breakpoints you will define.

+**The ingredients**: Javascript, XHR/Ajax, Regular Expressions and noscript elements.
+No user agent sniffing, cookies, canvas elements, dynamically-injected base tags or server-side scripts.

 *	Pure Front-End Solution
 *	Framework-independent